microsoft/DeepSpeed/docs/_pages/features.md

 ```

 The Monitor can also be added to log custom metrics and client codes.
-Please refer to the [Monitoring in DeepSpeed](/tutorials/monitor) tutorial for more details.
+Please refer to the [Monitor](/tutorials/monitor) tutorial for more details.

 ## Sparse Attention
 DeepSpeed offers sparse attention to support long sequences.
 Please refer to the [Sparse Attention](/tutorials/sparse-attention/) tutorial.